 Generalized anxiety disorder can be considered bad anxiety.
 It is defined as a chronic type of anxiety where the individual is often extremely tense and worried, even if there is nothing serious to be worried about.

 Anxiety appears to peak during two major periods – childhood, between five and seven years old, and then adolescence.
 There is certainly a group of patients diagnosed with anxiety disorders during their childhood years, corresponding to when they need to get out of their homes and head for school.
 Manifestations of specific phobia generally begin during childhood with the median age of onset at 7 years old.
 The average age onset of GAD is 31 years old, however, it can happen at any point in a person’s life.

 To find help for your anxiety, the initial step is to consult with a doctor to ensure no other physical illness is causing your symptoms.
 Once a diagnosis has been made, a mental health provider can now work with you on finding the most suitable treatment options for you.
-Sadly, a lot of people with anxiety disorders do not think they need professional help.
+Sadly, a lot of people with this condition do not think they need professional help.
 They do not believe that they have a disease and that it has to be treated.

 Although anxiety disorder has distinct features, most people respond very well to two popular treatment forms: medications and psychotherapy.
 These treatments can be administered together or alone.
 Psychotherapy, such as cognitive-behavioral therapy, can help an individual learn a different method of reacting, contemplating, and behaving to help himself feel better.
-Medications will not entirely cure an anxiety disorder, but they can certainly give substantial relief from one’s symptoms.
+Medications will not entirely cure the disorder, but they can certainly give substantial relief from one’s symptoms.